IMDS Compliance

 Combined Value

-Single data collection satisfies both IMDS and REACH reporting
+Single declaration collection satisfies both IMDS and REACH Article 33 obligations

 EU REACH